-How can you retire or have financial independent if you have less than a million dollars?
+How can you be financially independent if you have less than a million dollars?

-You don’t need a lot of money to retire – many people in the community retire on far less than a million dollars.
+You don’t need a lot of money to be financially independent – many people in the community do it on far less than a million dollars.
 In fact, how much money you need is defined by one thing alone: your savings rate.
-The more you are able to save per month, the less money you need to retire.
+The more you are able to save per month, the less money you need to become FI.
 Sounds weird?
 I have explained it here.

 With your degree and job, you could make so much more money throughout your life – why don’t you do it?

 Yes, I could, but I don’t need the money – I need the time that is usually sacrificed for money.
 In the first year of graduating from business school, I was making more money than I knew how to spend in a month (of course I could spend it, but I didn’t see the need).
-In my early retirement or financial independence, I don’t need the money either.
+After becoming financially independent, I don’t need the money either.
 Getting a higher salary often comes with more hours spent on work or thinking about work.
 So why bother?
 That being said, if I can increase my salary substantially in the time spent on accumulating wealth, I will of course pursue those paths.

 How can you save that much money when you also have kids to feed?

 Good question – I don’t know, because I don’t have kids.
-But I know of plenty of people in the community that succeeds with feeding their kids and pursuing the path of being early retirees – or already are.
+But I know of plenty of people in the community that succeeds with feeding their kids and pursuing the path of being financially independent – or already are.

 Why do you think that everyone wants to live like this?